-- (b) Intersections with driveways, flag lot accessways, and alleys.
-Vision clearance areas at intersections of streets and driveways, streets and flag lot accessways, streets and alleys, and alleys and driveways shall comply with the following: - (1) Driveways. - (A) Driveways serving single family and two family uses.
+- B. Intersections with driveways, flag lot accessways, and alleys.
+Vision clearance areas at intersections of streets and driveways, streets and flag lot accessways, streets and alleys, and alleys and driveways shall comply with the following: - 1.
+Driveways. - a.
+Driveways serving single family and two family uses.
 Driveways serving single family and two family uses shall have a vision clearance area on each side of the driveway.
-The vision clearance area shall have ten-foot legs along each side of the driveway, and ten-foot legs along the intersecting street or alley (see Figure 805-4). - (B) Driveways serving uses other than single family and two family.
-Driveways serving uses other than single family and two family shall have a vision clearance area on each side of the driveway.
-The vision clearance area shall have ten-foot legs along the driveway and 50-foot legs along the intersecting street or alley (see Figure 805-5).
+The vision clearance area shall have ten-foot legs along each side of the driveway, and ten-foot legs along the intersecting street or alley (see Figure 805-4).

-Applicant Response: All driveways included with this application are to access singlefamily homes.
+Applicant Response: All driveways included with this application are to access attached single-family homes (townhomes).
 All intersections of driveways and public streets are shown on the tentative site plan as meeting the clear vision requirements.
 No proposed obstructions are proposed in clear vision areas.
 The criteria are met.

-- (2) Flag lot accessways. - (A) Flag lot accessways serving single family and two family uses.
+2. Flag lot accessways.

+- a.
+Flag lot accessways serving single family and two family uses.
 Flag lot accessways serving single family and two family uses shall have a vision clearance area on each side of the flag lot accessway.
-The vision clearance area shall have ten-foot legs along each side of the flag lot accessway, and ten-foot legs along the intersecting street (see Figure 805-6).

-(B) Flag lot accessways serving uses other than single family and two family.
+The vision clearance area shall have ten-foot legs along each side of the flag lot accessway, and ten-foot legs along the intersecting street (see Figure 805-6). - b.
+Flag lot accessways serving uses other than single family and two family.
 Flag lot accessways serving uses other than single family and two family shall have a vision clearance area on each side of the flag lot accessway.
-The vision clearance area shall have ten-foot legs along the flag lot accessway and 50foot legs along the intersecting street (see Figure 805-7).
+The vision clearance area shall have ten-foot legs along the flag lot accessway and 50-foot legs along the intersecting street (see Figure 805-7).